mislav/blog/_posts/2014-02-07-hidden-documentation.md

 A very effective way of exploring a file's history is with Vim and [Fugitive][]:

 1. Use `:Gblame` in a buffer to open the blame view;
-2. If you need to go deeper, press <kbd>P</kbd> on a line of blame pane to re-blame at the parent of that commit;
+2. If you need to go deeper, press <kbd>Shift-P</kbd> on a line of blame pane to re-blame at the parent of that commit;
 3. Press <kbd>o</kbd> to open a split showing the commit currently selected in the blame pane.
 4. Use `:Gbrowse` in the commit split to open the commit in the GitHub web interface;
-5. Press <kbd>C-o</kbd> in the main buffer to close all other splits when you're done exploring.
-Optionally, use `:Gedit` to reset the buffer to the most recent version in case you did any spelunking with <kbd>P</kbd> earlier.
+5. Press <kbd>gq</kbd> to close the blame pane and return to the main buffer.

 <img width=827 height=445 style="max-width:100%" alt="git blame view in vim Fugitive"
   src="http://f.cl.ly/items/070G0J0P3T0O3G2u2f0i/Screen%20Shot%202014-02-07%20at%203.38.20%20PM.png">

+See `:help Gblame` for more information.

 ### Find the pull request where a commit originated